limitz/cuda-infer-template/README.md

 TensorRT is included with the [latest JetPack releases](https://developer.nvidia.com/embedded/jetpack).

-In order to create the model it might be needed to create a BIG swapfile.
-(Building the engine seems to require at least 12 GB of RAM, adjust your swapfile size according to the amount of RAM your jetson has)
+In order to create some models it might be needed to create a BIG swapfile.
 ``` sh
 sudo fallocate -l 12G /mnt/swapfile
 sudo chmod 600 /mnt/swapfile